guigax/csvManipulate/README.md

 # Usage

-With the following file configuration and the following inputs, it will output (on the same exe location as "output.csv") the value of the "colum2".
+With the following file configuration and the following inputs, it will output (in the same the working directory as `output.csv`) the value of the `column2`.

+**Input**

 ```csv
 column0,column1,column2